cynic-net/comci/NOTES.md

 `summarize-performance` which is stored in `ci/config` in the `/bin` directory.
 It will be called with the `[commit-ish]` that `git ci log` calculates.

+### Future

+The revspec that a test should be run on should be recorded in the `ci/config:config`.
+This would allow specifying how far back a test should be considered valid.

 Recording Test Results
 ----------------------